 Your surgeon may perform a lymphaticovenous bypass to directly link a lymphatic vessel to an adjacent vein, thereby bypassing or avoiding any lymphatic blockages that may develop as a consequence of surgery and allowing drainage of fluid to proceed through the lymphatic system.
 In some cases, this bypass procedure may be performed at the time of cancer surgery, as in prophylactic lymphaticovenous bypass, to reduce the risk of developing lymphedema.

-In longstanding or more severe cases of lymphedema, it may be necessary to transplant healthy lymph nodes along with their associated lymphatic channels to the area of limb affected by lymphedema.
+In longstanding or more severe cases of lymphedema, it may be necessary to transplant healthy lymph nodes along with their associated lymphatic channels to the area or limb affected by lymphedema.
 This specialized procedure is known as vascularized lymph node transfer.

 These procedures require specialized training in microsurgery.
-Dr. Otake will tailor these procedures in conjunction with the oncologic surgeon on an individual, patient specific basis to achieve the best outcomes.
+Dr. Otake will tailor these procedures, in conjunction with the oncologic surgeon, on an individual, patient-specific basis to achieve the best outcomes.